billbreit/BitWiseApps/README.md

 A toolkit for creating small footprint, high performance applications with Binary Logic on Python and MicroPython platforms.

-All programs herein are 'under development', some parts maybe at the mid-beta phase, others not.
+All programs herein are 'under development', some parts maybe at the mid-moving-toward-late beta phase, others not.

 Almost all of them will run under both Python 3.9+ and MicroPython 1.20+ on the RP Pico and Arduino Nano ESP32.